Salmonid Restoration Federation

 Santa Cruz, California

-In 2025, Salmonid Restoration Federation will convene the 42nd Annual Salmonid Restoration Conference in Santa Cruz, California.
-The first two days of the conference will include technical workshops and field tours.
-Thursday will begin with a half-day plenary session followed by 1.5 days of technical, biological, and policy-related concurrent sessions.
+In 2025, Salmonid Restoration Federation produced the 42nd Annual Salmonid Restoration Conference in Santa Cruz, California.
+The first two days of the conference included technical workshops and field tours.
+Thursday began with a half-day plenary session followed by 1.5 days of technical, biological, and policy-related concurrent sessions.
 This conference focuses on a broad range of salmonid and watershed restoration topics of concern to restoration practitioners, watershed scientists, fisheries biologists, resource agency personnel, land-use planners, and landowners.

 • The Humanity of Fisheries RestorationKellyx Nelson, Executive Director, San Mateo Resource Conservation District